Jenna Coleman

-Jenna-Louise Coleman (born 27 April 1986) is an English actress who is best known as Jasmine Thomas in Emmerdale (2005–2009), Clara Oswald in Doctor Who (2012–2015, 2017) and Queen Victoria in Victoria (2016–2019).
+Jenna-Louise Coleman (born 27 April 1986) is an English actress, whose roles include Jasmine Thomas in Emmerdale (2005–2009), Clara Oswald in Doctor Who (2012–2015, 2017) and Queen Victoria in Victoria (2016–2019).
+She has received accolades including nominations for an International Emmy Award, as well as for the BAFTA Cymru and BAFTA Scotland Awards.

-She made her film debut with a small role in the American superhero film Captain America: The First Avenger (2011), and made appearances on diverse British period miniseries, including Titanic (2012), and Death Comes to Pemberley (2013).

-Coleman has also led the crime miniseries The Cry (2018) and The Serpent (2021).
-In 2022, she portrayed Johanna Constantine in the Netflix fantasy drama series The Sandman.
+She made her film debut with a small role in the American superhero film Captain America: The First Avenger (2011), and made appearances on diverse British period miniseries, including Titanic (2012) and Death Comes to Pemberley (2013).
+Coleman led the crime miniseries The Cry (2018), The Serpent (2021) and The Jetty (2024).
+She portrayed Johanna Constantine in the Netflix fantasy drama series The Sandman (2022–2025).
 Coleman's other film appearances include Neil Maskell's dark comedy Klokkenluider (2022), and Jamie Childs' thriller Jackdaw (2023).

-On stage, Coleman has appeared as Ann Deever in the 2019 revival of Arthur Miller's All My Sons.
-She made her West End debut, starring in the 2023's revival of Sam Steiner's Lemons Lemons Lemons Lemons Lemons, alongside Aidan Turner.
+On stage, Coleman appeared as Ann Deever in the 2019 revival of Arthur Miller's All My Sons.
+She made her West End debut starring in the 2023's revival of Sam Steiner's Lemons Lemons Lemons Lemons Lemons, alongside Aidan Turner.
+Coleman has voiced video game characters, including Melia Antiqua in the Xenoblade franchise.

-She has received various accolades, including nominations for an International Emmy Award, as well as for the BAFTA Cymru and BAFTA Scotland Awards.

-Coleman has also appeared as a voice actress in video games, notably voicing Melia Antiqua in the Xenoblade Chronicles franchise.

 Early life and education

 Jenna-Louise Coleman was born in Blackpool on 27 April 1986, the daughter of Karen and Keith Coleman.
 Her father is a joiner and fitter of bar and restaurant interiors.
-She has an older brother named Ben, also a joiner.
+She has an older brother, also a joiner.
 Coleman is of English, Scottish, Welsh and Irish ancestry.
-Her grandmother reportedly named her after the character of Jenna Wade from the American TV series Dallas.
+Her grandmother named her after the character of Jenna Wade from the American TV series Dallas.

 She attended Arnold School in Blackpool, where she was head girl.
 At age 10, she performed in a professional production of Summer Holiday at the Blackpool Opera House.
-Then at age 13, she performed in a production of Snow White also at the Blackpool Opera House with the Sue Turner Fylde Theatre Group.
+At age 13, she performed in a production of Snow White at the Blackpool Opera House with the Sue Turner Fylde Theatre Group.
 While at school, she was a member of the theatre company In Yer Space, with whom she performed in the play Crystal Clear at the Edinburgh Festival.
-She won an award for her performance, and the play was also received favourably.
+She won an award for her performance, and the play was received favourably.
 She was offered a place to study English at the University of York, but turned it down in order to accept the role of Jasmine Thomas in the soap opera Emmerdale.